deanvaessen/log-library/README.md

 let newLogMessage = {
 	messageContent : 'Hello world!',
-	messageLevel : 'info', // or 'debug' or 'error' messageOutput : 'console'; // or 'file' or 'stream' };
+	messageLevel : 'info', // or 'debug' or 'error' messageOutput : 'console' // or 'file' or 'stream'
+};
 ```